Emanuel131/CS50-Final-Project-3/README.md

 I was not pissed by my ex, nor was I drunk, but decided to reimplement this app using Python as a backend language for my Flask Server and JS/HTML/CSS for my pages.
 Being a HSE student I have decided to use VK society for getting the profile pages of the girls from my university.

+Below I give a detailed description of all the project, so feel free to use it as a template for making such a prank in your own university :wink:

 ### Structure